 New construction investments have a lot of appeal in today’s competitive real estate market.
-With the US experiencing a shortage of somewhere between 4 and 6 million homes, new construction presents a lucrative opportunity for investors while also delivering much needed housing to underserved markets.
-Financing a new construction project is a different ball game from obtaining a mortgage on an existing home though.
-Along with having different requirements there are a variety of loan options, each with their own pros and cons.
-In this piece, we’ll cover the basics of new construction financing and the different loan types available to help you understand what’s best for your next investment.
+With the U.S. experiencing a shortage of somewhere between 4 and 6 million homes, new construction presents a lucrative opportunity for investors while also delivering much-needed housing to underserved markets.

 Understanding New Construction Financing

-A new construction loan has a few key differences from a traditional mortgage.
-Since mortgages are used for purchasing properties, all funds get distributed at the time of the purchase.
-In construction financing, while there is a total loan amount, funds are typically distributed in a series of disbursements called draws, each serving a different purpose.
-For example, framing, windows, electrical work, and plumbing will all get a dedicated percentage of the total loan.
-New construction loans also tend to have higher requirements, especially for credit, as there is no collateral to back the loan in the case of a default.
+New construction loans have a few key differences from traditional mortgages.
+Since standard mortgages are used for purchasing properties, all funds are typically distributed at the time of the purchase.
+In contrast, while there is a total loan amount with construction financing, funds are distributed in a series of disbursements called draws.
+Each draw serves a different purpose, such as covering framing, windows, electrical work, and plumbing, each receiving a dedicated percentage of the total loan.

 Construction-to-Permanent Loans